mgifford/drupal-security/src/database.rst

 server.
 You can restrict access to phpMyAdmin via .htaccess or by configuring Apache to request an HTTP username/password login.
 They can also be restricted to only allow access from certain trusted IP addresses.
-This is an important vulnerability as it could give acracker full access to your databases.
+This is an important vulnerability as it could give a cracker full access to your databases.
 It can be beneficial to put phpMyAdmin in its own VirtualHost and even run it on a non-standard port.
 Force HTTPS connections to phpMyAdmin - do not use regular HTTP.
 Also consider the implications of allowing database access via the web